PREMSR0202/AWS-Cloudformation-Webserver/README.md

 # Highly Scalable & Load Balanced Web Server Using Cloud Formation Technique in AWS Infrastructure

 The main objective of this project is to build a NGINX web server on AWS cloud, which is highly available among different regions, scalable and should balance the load given by the users.
-Cloud Formation Technique[CFT] is proposed techique in this project.
+Cloud Formation Technique[CFT] is proposed technique in this project.

 ## CLOUD FORMATION TECHNIQUE